arnaudovk/nexoProject/README.md

 # EthWatcher

 A simple app that monitors all Ehereum transactions and stores them based on a dynamic configuration.

+You can test the app by sending your requests to http://46.101.209.21

 ## Prerequisites
 1. docker cli